mattjnewberry/dream-stays/README.md

 10. Find some promotational video for your stay or location for each stay and display it on the stay page!

-### Lesson 4: Final additions and deployment
+### Lesson 4: Final additions and deployment :four:

-1. TODO This time is theirs to work on whatever piece they want. add more content, tidy it up, add some more sections on the location such as climate etc.
+1. Congratualions on making it to the end! :tada:.
+This final sesison is for you to make any last minute changes or fixes; Add any content you like or play around with some more of the technologies we've learnt by creating the website.

 ## Student sites

-Add links to student sites here!
+TODO: Add links to student sites here!

 ```